chsuman1/GetCleanDataCourseProject/README.md

----
-title: "Getting and Cleaning Data - Course Project"
+#Getting and Cleaning Data - Course Project
-output: html_document
----

 Repository for the course project for Johns Hopkins (Coursera): Getting and Cleaning Data.